This is the multi-page printable view of this section. Click here to print.

 Detailed Information

-On the Config Inspection List page, you can check the detailed information of the selected resource and modify the information if necessary.
+Config Inspection List page allows you to view detailed information of the selected resource and, if necessary, edit the information.

 |---|---|